 Previously, you would access the MySQL CLI using the user jboss and the password netscreenos:

-In Space 17.2R1, the same credentials do not work:
+In Space 17.2R1 (and above), the same credentials do not work:

 So if you’ve locked your super user account or forgotten its password, what do you do now?

 New SQL password